Quantum Entanglement: Physics at its “Spookiest?”

 Returning to the mid-1900s, given that this negation of predetermination sustained entanglement’s validity, Einstein launched his own first attack towards the theory.
 He suggested that opposed to having their spins predetermined, the photons must have been formed with some hidden information within them, information inaccessible to us, that ‘programmed’ them to display certain spins when tested under certain orientations.

-Physicist John Bell developed a way to test whether or not a pair of entangled particles did contain hidden information that programmed them to have certain spins under certain orientations.
+Physicist John Bell developed a way to test whether or not a pair of entangled particles did contain hidden information that programmed them to have specific spins under specific orientations.
 He achieved this by having detectors that randomised their orientations.

-To elaborate, Bell tests consisted of two spin detectors able to detect spin in three different directions: upright, at a 120º angle and at a 240º angle.
-In the 120º and 240º-angled orientation relative to the polarisation of a photon, the photon has a 1/4 chance of being aligned with the detector and recorded as ‘spin up’ and a 3/4 chance of being opposite to the detector and recorded as ‘spin down.’
+To elaborate, Bell tests consisted of two identical spin detectors, able to detect spin in three different orientations: upright, at a 120º angle and at a 240º angle.
+In the 120º and 240º-angled orientations relative to the polarisation of a photon, the photon has a ¼ chance of being aligned with the detector and recorded as ‘spin up’ and a ¾ chance of being opposite to the detector and recorded as ‘spin down.’
+(This can be visualised as the orientation is 3 times closer, in terms of angular measure, to being exactly opposite to the photon’s polarisation, at a relative 180º angle, than it is to being upright and aligned with the photon’s polarisation)

 The four diagrams above depict the probabilities of obtaining SPIN UP and SPIN DOWN measurements for different orientations of the measurement detectors (identified by the direction of the arrows).